jjsimpso/gopher21/README.md

 ## Requirements

-* Racket 6.11 or greater.
-Currently only tested on 6.11 but it should work with newer versions.
+* Racket 7.5 or greater.
+* #lang magic, install with `raco pkg install https://github.com/jjsimpso/magic`.
-* Should run on Linux or Windows but only tested on Linux so far.
+* Should run on Linux, Windows, or MacOS but only tested on Linux so far.

 ## Building from source

 Just type 'make'.
 See the Makefile for sample commands to build a corpus.
 Run the 'main' executable to see command line arguments.

+## Full Text Search

+See seach-syntax.txt for documentation on the query syntax, which is still evolving.

 More detailed documentation coming soon.